Mark8495/Mildew-Detector-P5/README.md

 ![streamlit cover]

+3. An image montage for powdery mildew or healthy leaves.

+ In the image montage check box the user is expected to choose a label between healthy or powdery mildew to create a montage of random pre labelled images. every time we click the image montage button it generates a new montage of random images.

+![streamlit cover]
+![streamlit cover]

+**3. Mildew Detection**

+This page contains

+* a link to download a set of cherry leaf images for live prediction (you may use the Kaggle repository that was provided to you).

+* listing of the findings related to a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew
 ## Unfixed Bugs
 * There are no unfixed bugs in this project.
 * Limitations of the frameworks: The Model History plot showing the accuracy and losses of the model appears to be overfitted.
 This may be due to a lack of sufficient data for training..